Engineering proposals: Free template + 11 proposal writing tips

 A notable feature for employee bios is Content Assist, powered by OpenAsset’s Generative AI.
 It’s designed to assist users in creating project descriptions and employee bios within OpenAsset.
 In simple terms, Content Assist will analyze the existing data in your OpenAsset system to create original project descriptions and employee bios.

 OpenAsset and the Employee Module enhance productivity within your organization by automating the creation of employee resume documents.
-This helps you present your team in the best light possible and quickest way possible.
+This helps you present your team in the best light possible and in the quickest way possible.

 Remember, the strength of your team and how you present your team can be a significant deciding factor in winning the proposal.

-Scope of Work
+Scope of work

 In the scope of work, you’ll want to detail the specific activities, deliverables, and timelines involved in the project.
 It’s crucial for an engineering proposal to precisely outline the project scope.
 Given that misunderstandings about project scope are a primary cause of project issues or failures, defining the scope with as much clarity is essential to prevent and more easily resolve problems.